mainechialpha/mainechialpha.github.io/faq.md

 #### Do you have small groups?

 We do indeed!
 They’re called discipleship groups (d-groups, for short) and we have various times and locations weekly on campus.
+Head on over to the “Connect” tab or check out our Facebook page!